awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is.md

 ## Pricing for AWS Elemental MediaPackage<a name="pricing-for-emp"></a>

 As with other AWS products, there are no contracts or minimum commitments for using AWS Elemental MediaPackage\.
 You are charged only for AWS resources that your account uses\.
 Pricing is pay\-as\-you\-go and consists of the following:
-+ A per GB charge for ingested content
++ A per GB charge for received content
 + A per GB charge for content that is streamed out of AWS Elemental MediaPackage

   Content that is cached and served from a content delivery network \(CDN\) does not incur this per GB charge\.